Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Real observations

 In this paper our science goal is to maximize the number of KN with GW measured $d_L$ and securely identified redshifts.
 We put high weight on completeness of detection of the KN, given the considerable uncertainty in the KN population.
 Our strategies go deep.
-We reach $m_{\mathrm{lim}}(10\sigma)$ of $r \ge 24.4$ and $z \ge 22.9$ for the $\ge 1200$ second exposures (see Table~\ref{tab:mlim}) for the inner regions of $47\%$ simulations, regardless of distance (see Figure~\ref{fig:exposures}).
+The strategy chosen by our optimization in \lTT~mode and \reddishslow\ kilonova reach $m_{\mathrm{lim}}(10\sigma)$ of $r \ge 24.4$ and $z \ge 22.9$ for the $\ge 1200$ second exposures (see Table~\ref{tab:mlim}) for the inner regions of $47\%$ (as defined in Table\ref{tab:obs_params}) from our set of $611$ simulations, regardless of distance (see Figure~\ref{fig:exposures}).

 We can gain insight into our results by comparing how the literature handles a set of 3 questions: \begin{enumerate} \item the modeling of GW merger event distance and sky area distribution, \item the range of KN model physical parameters, including inclination angle \item the telescope, search and cadence, detectability versus distance and $m_{\mathrm{lim}}$. \end{enumerate}